gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 #### Future Dual-Stack Enhancements

 For supporting dual-stack networking setups in the future, the `Shoot` API must allow specifying CIDRs of both IP families.
-Similarly to the [`Service` API](https://kubernetes.io/docs/concepts/services-networking/dual-stack/#services), the `Shoot` API may be extended with list equivalents of `Shoot.spec.networking.{pods,services,nodes}`.
+Similar to the [`Service` API](https://kubernetes.io/docs/concepts/services-networking/dual-stack/#services), the `Shoot` API may be extended with list equivalents of `Shoot.spec.networking.{pods,services,nodes}`.
 In this case, the existing CIDR fields may specify the respective CIDR of the primary IP family while the list fields contain CIDRs of both IP families.
 The primary IP family may be determined by the first element of the `ipFamilies` field.
-Similarly to the `Service.spec.clusterIPs` field, API validation may enforce that the list only contains two entries with the primary IP family being the first one.
+Similar to the `Service.spec.clusterIPs` field, API validation may enforce that the list only contains two entries with the primary IP family being the first one.

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1